MIR-MU/ntcir-math-density/README.md

                             label (e.g. "A=/some/path").
 Note that all the datasets must be in the NTCIR-11 Math-2, and NTCIR-12
                             MathIR format, even the NTCIR-10 Math dataset.
+    --ntcir-10-dataset NTCIR_10_DATASET
+                            The single-letter label of the NTCIR-10 Math dataset converted to the NTCIR-11 Math-2, and the NTCIR-12 MathIR format.
+Each path must be prefixed with a unique single-letter label (e.g. "A=/some/path").
     --judgements JUDGEMENTS [JUDGEMENTS ...]
                             Paths to the files containing relevance judgements.
                             Each path must be prefixed with single-letter labels